isabella-teng/flix/README.md

 ## Notes

 Please refer to the before-crash-latest branch.
+I had issues with merging and my project was deleted.

 Describe any challenges encountered while building the app.